walmartlabs/concord-website/docs/triggers/github.md

-The following example trigger fires when someone pushes to a development branch with a name starting with `dev-`, e.g. `dev-my-feature`, `dev-bugfix`, and ignores pushes on branch deletes:
+The following example trigger fires when someone pushes to a development branch with a name starting with `dev-`, e.g. `dev-my-feature`, `dev-bugfix`, and ignores pushes if the branch is deleted:

 ```yaml
 - github: